LinkWellNodes/Documentation/docs/services/direct-request-jobs/Pricing.md

 ---

+## Fee currency

+Oracle request fees are typically denominated in `LINK` token, which are sent along with each request as payment.

+If you prefer paying your fees in a different currency (ie, `ETH` or fiat), please [reach out to us](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes"), as this can be arranged in the form an up-front payment in return for a set number of oracle requests.

 ## Fee lifecycle

-When you make a request to a Chainlink oracle, you'll send a fee (denominated in `LINK` token) along with your request.
+When you make a request to a Chainlink oracle, you'll send a fee (typically denominated in `LINK` token) along with your request.
 This fee varies by the specific **network** and **data type**, and is set by the node operator.

 After retrieving your requested data, the node operator pays for the required `gas` to write the result onto the blockchain, in the currency of the respective chain's native gas token (ie, `ETH`).